-At-sea surveys began 16 May and ended 27 July.
+At-sea surveys began 15 May and ended 26 July.
 PSUs were accessed from four ports along the Washington coast: Neah Bay (PSUs 1-3), La Push (PSUs 4-7), Westport (PSUs 8-11), and Ilwaco (PSUs 12-14).
-The survey schedule was established prior to the start of the season in the following manner: the sampling period was divided into three 18-day periods (excluding weekends and 2 holidays) to avoid clustered sampling and ensure PSUs were selected randomly without replacement and distributed evenly over the field season.
+The survey schedule was established prior to the start of the season in the following manner: the sampling period was divided into three 18-day periods (excluding weekends and 2 holidays) to avoid clustered sampling and to ensure that PSUs were selected randomly without replacement and distributed evenly over the field season.